ESCOMP/CAM-SIMA-docs/docs/atmospheric_physics/directory-structure.md

 - docker  - Contains dockerfiles needed to configure, build, and run unit tests.
 - include - Contains utility source code needed to build and run unit tests.
 - musica  - Contains test code for the CCPP-ized [Multi-Scale Infrastructure for Chemistry Modeling (MUSICA)](https://github.com/NCAR/musica) components.
+- test_schemes - Contains CCPP physics schemes that are only used for testing.
 - test_suites  - Contains test SDFs for use in CAM-SIMA snapshot regression testing.
+- unit-test    - Contains the source code for the automated Fortran unit testing with pFUnit
+    - include - Contains "mock" source code needed to run unit tests without bringing in an entire host model
+    - tests - Contains subdirectories which have the actual pFUnit unit test code and related CMake files for building.

+### **to_be_ccppized/**

+Contains source code files that are needed by certain CCPP physics schemes, but which are not yet fully CCPP compliant (e.g. have code that is still host-model-specific).